 This is the last Lawn Diary until March next year: From December to the end of February there is little to do as growth will have all but stopped and frosts will become quite frequent.
-However, if you need to work off those Christmas calories start treating the moss early to control its growth by using liquid applications of ferrous sulphate based moss killer or our Winter Green granular fertiliser which contains the active ingredient ferrous sulphate.
+However, if you need to work off those Christmas calories start treating the moss early to control its growth by using liquid applications of our Green-Up Ferrous Sulphate, MossOff or Winter Green granular fertiliser which contains the active ingredient ferrous sulphate.

 Main jobs this winter:

 - Clearing leaves

 Please be advised that as in previous years we have limited opening and staffing from 10th December.
 As usual there is no phone support and slow email support.
 For better service please get any winter lawn supplies ordered now.
 Last order date to get items before Christmas is Tuesday 18th December.
 We are all back, heavier and poorer in the first week of January.

 For the winter, frost is your lawns main enemy but only if you walk on the frosty grass.
 Do try and keep off because as soon as the frost goes you'll be left with your foot prints etched into the lawn.
 If it snows, DON'T pile snow on the lawn from the path, it'll bring on disease!
 And if you have enough snow for a snowman, distribute the snow over the lawn once the kids have finished with it; dead snowmen or snowwomen can leave a nasty mark in the lawn right through into spring if left.

 Apart from a very high topping to tidy up if conditions are dry you have finished with the mower for the year.

 If you do fancy trimming the tops and the cooler wet weather has caused a resurgence of moss raise the mowing height so that at least 1/2" of grass shows above the moss after grass cutting.